CERIT-SC/opennebula-rhcs/README.md

 distributions may work as well, but not all required RHCS components in current versions should be present.

-Following scripts add support into OpenNebula for managing **truly HA virtual machines** via RHCS.
+Following scripts add support for managing **truly HA virtual machines** with OpenNebula via RHCS.

 ### Supported features